adam-wozniak/website/_posts/2023-05-10-what-video-game-to-make.md

 ---

 # What video game should you make?
 (Data analysis of Steam)
-What if I told you that, based on the data, the video game you should make should be: a well-written BLANK BLANK BLANK, BLANK game where the hero is a BLANK BLANK villain who likes BLANK?
+What if I told you that, based on the data, the video game you should make should be: a well-written, BLANK, BLANK game where the hero is a BLANK BLANK villain who likes BLANK?

 Curious to read more?
 Well, you should be.
 Your first hit indie game might be inspired by what you read here today...